gasparka/thesis/docs/pyha.rst

 Register
 ^^^^^^^^

+.. todo:: this section is not finished

+In software programming, class variables are the main method of saving the some information from function call to another.

 Register is an hardware memory component, it samples the input signal ``D`` on the edge of the  ``CLK`` signal.
 In that sense it acts like a buffer.